Kharos6/DOW2Launcher/README.md

 - Optionally, if you want a splash screen, create a .bmp file with your desired artwork and resolution, and change its name to match the name of your mod's .module file, then change the [BitmapWidth] and [BitmapHeight] fields of the .launchconfig file to match its resolution.
 Those fields can remain at any number value if you are not using a splash screen.

+- Optionally, if your mod requires additional files, populate the [AdditionalFiles] field of the .launchconfig file with the full names, including extensions, of the additional files, separated by a comma and a space.
+These files will be verified through equivalently named .bin file whose name must contain a prefix name equivalent to your .module file, followed by an underscore.
+Leaving the field blank will ignore the additional file check.

+- Optionally, set the [WIN7CompatibilityMode] field of the .launchconfig file to true if your mod recommends DOW2.exe to be set to the Windows 7 compatibility mode.

 - If you wish to receive detailed debug messages, set the [VerboseDebug] field of the .launchconfig file to true.

 - If you wish to skip most checks, errors, and warnings, set the [IsUnsafe] field of the .launchconfig file to true.

+- If you wish to only skip warnings that do not prevent the game from launching, set the [Warnings] field of the .launchconfig file to false.

 - If you wish to see the console window regardless of whether a bitmap exists or not, set the [Console] field of the .launchconfig file to true.